Beihang University: Disciplines and people

 A real YF-24 rocket engine is on display at the Beihang campus.

 Currently, Beihang has become a multi-disciplinary university with 30 faculties covering 10 fields of engineering, science, management, liberal arts, law, economics, philosophy, education, medicine and art with aerospace features and engineering technology advantages.
 Gives.
 As of October 2017, Beihang has 3,907 active faculty and staff, including 2,147 full-time teachers, including 23 academicians from two academies, 61 Changjiang Scholars, 27 candidates for the "Thousand Talent Project" of the Organizing Department of the Central Committee.
 The Chinese Communist Party and "973" have 31 senior scientists of this project, 48 winners of the "National Science Fund for Outstanding Young Scientists" and 3 Nobel Prize winners.
 As of March 2017, there are 30,642 full-time employees.
 Students include 4,492 doctoral candidates and 9,336 master's students, 15,466 full-time undergraduate and graduate students, 1,218 international students, and about 11,000 professional master's students.

 Labs

 In 2006, Beihang was granted permission to build the National Laboratory of Aviation Science and Technology, which was officially opened in 2014 at the Shahe Beihang Campus.
-At the same time, Beihang University also has "Aeronautical Engine Aerodynamics Thermal Laboratory", "Software Development Environment State Key Laboratory", "Virtual Reality Technology State Key Laboratory", "Aircraft Control Integration Technology Laboratory", "Reliability and Environment " Is.
+At the same time, Beihang University also has "Aeronautical Engine Aerodynamics Thermal Laboratory", "Software Development Environment State Key Laboratory", "Virtual Reality Technology State Key Laboratory", "Aircraft Control Integration Technology Laboratory", and "Reliability and Environment".
 There are 9 national key laboratories including "National Computational Fluid Dynamics Laboratory" and "National Computational Fluid Dynamics Laboratory", 4 national engineering centers and 66 provincial and ministerial key laboratories.